guadabsb15/summer_2021_report/docs/_sources/mhd_blast.rst.txt

 Initial simulations for all three planes
 #########################################

-We will now plot the density, energy, velocity magnitude and magnetic pressure for the xy-plane, xz-plane and yz-plane.
+We will now plot the density, energy, velocity magnitude and magnetic pressure with the initial bifrost_params unadjusted.
+For the density, we will include plots in the xy-plane, xz-plane and yz-plane.
+For the remaining quantites, we will plot in the xy-plane only.
 In each plot, we will include a figure of the initial configuration at t=1ms and at t=21ms.

 Densities
 **********